DataDog/integrations-extras/notion/README.md

 ## Overview

 Notion is a Connected Workspace.
-It's where modern teams create and share docs, take notes, manage projects, and organize knowledge-all in one place.
-Install Notion's integration with Datadog to manage and monitor your workspace activity in their Datadog Cloud SIEM.
+It's where modern teams create and share docs, take notes, manage projects, and organize knowledge, all in one place.
+Install Notion's integration with Datadog to manage and monitor your workspace activity in [Datadog Cloud SIEM][1].
 You can import your workspace's audit logs for real-time monitoring, alerting, and analysis.
 From there, you can detect and investigate potential security issues, suspicious behavior, and troubleshoot access with confidence and ease.

 ## Setup